Tanzania-AI-Community/LLM_IMCI_TZ/documentation/docs/intro/proprietary.md

     <TabItem value="serpiapi" label="Serpi API">

     To use the serpi api, you need to create an account and get the [API key](https://serpapi.com/).

+    You will have to install `google-search-results` in activate virtual environment.

+    ```bash
+    pip3 install google-search-results
+    ```

-Then add the API key to the .env file as shown below.
+    Then add the API key to the .env file as shown below

     ```bash
     SERPI-API-KEY=<your-serpi-api-key>